gustybear-research/webpages_vip_mm_comm_sens_monet_2022_spring/_notebook_/_index.md

 ---
-title: "VIP MONET: Design Notebook"
+title: "Design Notebook"
 date: 2022-01-13
 type: book
 commentable: true

 # Provide the name of the presenter
-summary: "Unbridged design notebooks"
+summary: "Unbridged design notes."

 # Provide other tags that describe the paper
 tags: